How to land an entry-level data scientist job?

 What Education Do You Need to Get an Entry-Level Data Scientist Job?

 In previous articles on our blog, we’ve discussed the best degrees for an aspiring entry-level data scientist.
 To recap: any form of a post-graduate degree in a quantitative field gives you a pretty good chance of success, with Computer Science being the most-represented major.

 Besides relevant education, you also need some sort of experience credentials to your name.

-What’s the Required Experience for an Entry-Level Data Scientist?
+What’s the Required Experience to Get an Entry-Level Data Scientist Job?

 According to our research, roughly 35% of current Data Scientists have already had a job in the same position.
 And, believe it or not, that’s actually great news.

 Because it means the remaining 65% had a different occupation prior to that.